How to Grow and Groom a Formidable Winter Beard

 Growing a beard is chiefly a waiting game.
 First, you must be patient with your budding beard, so give your growing experiment a fair amount of time to evolve.
 During the growing process, however, here are some things you can do to aid the evolution.

 This is imperative.
 Believe us.
 If you don’t use some sort of beard hair treatment, your beard will become dry, pube-like, and incredibly itchy.
 To avoid this, The best plan is to wash your face fur regularly and apply a good beard oil immediately afterward.
 Myron Goods makes excellent beard oil that will sufficiently soften your follicles and combat irritation.
 As a forewarning, the worst itchy period will be during the first couple weeks of your journey, so hang in there.

 Take Care of Your Body

-Trimming the cheeks is essential for properly shaping your beard.
+Trimming the cheeks is also an essential for properly shaping your beard.
 Again, you don’t want to overdo it—just use a razor to wrangle a few stragglers that wander too far north.
 If you have something akin to a Chewbacca beard, you’ll need to take more drastic measures.
 Shave your cheek hair so it’s even with the bottom of your nose.

 With patience and gentle grooming, you’ll grow a beard that makes Old Man Winter tremble.
 Once spring bounces in, you and your beard will have gone through a lot together.
-You might decide to keep your hairy friend for the foreseeable future.
+You might even decide to keep your hairy friend for the foreseeable future.
 That’s the thing about beards—they really grow on you.